nvaccess/nvda/user_docs/en/userGuide.md

 |disabled |When the system caret changes, the review cursor will remain in its old position.
 This way you can explore two regions of the screen independently.|

 ##### Follow mouse cursor {#ReviewCursorFollowMouse}

+When enabled, the review cursor will follow the mouse as it moves.

 | . {.hideHeaderRow} |.|
 |---|---|